 Now, not only did I see amazing progress from my workouts but I’ve also gained my confidence back.
 Seeing how it has benefitted me, a new passion has kindled within me.
 I wanted to share this algorithmic thinking with the whole world.
 How do I do it?
 Simply, through innovations of new software and algorithms that will improve people’s lives and habits.

+Hi Vincent!

+What an interesting essay.
+I like the way you’ve told the story – the opening is especially strong and immediately captures the reader’s attention.
+However, you haven’t actually answered the prompt, because you haven’t explained how you built the algorithm to program your workouts.
+A few sentences is enough.
+I’ve also added suggestions above on where to cut some words to make room for the clarification.

+This is a great topic that really shows your creativity and diverse set of skills.
+You’ve managed to write about a common topic like fitness and really make it unique to your experience.
+I wish you luck on your revision and the rest of your applications!

+Chiara